-The AbbVie IBD Scholarship Program awards students who are living well with Crohn’s disease or ulcerative colitis and who strive to sustain an optimal level of wellness, allowing them to excel and inspire others to do the same.
+The AbbVie IBD Scholarship Program awards students living with Crohn’s disease or ulcerative colitis and who strive to sustain an optimal level of wellness, allowing them to excel and inspire others to do the same.

 Supported by an educational grant from AbbVie and made available through Crohn’s and Colitis Canada, these scholarships are available to post-secondary students of any age who are living with Crohn’s disease or ulcerative colitis.

 Did you know?